Abhibgit/crypto-app/README.md

 ☐ Screenshot(s)/wireframes: A screenshot of your app's landing page and any other screenshots of interest:

-☐ Technologies Used: List of the technologies used
+☐ Technologies Used: List of the technologies used.

+My code:

+☐ The "main" Mongoose model: coin.js

+☐ My favorite EJS template: end.ejs.
+Demonstartion: http://localhost:3000/donotpush

+☐ The controller for the main model: coins.js

 MongoDb, Mongoose, javascript, css and Heroku.